manuel-serrano/fst-artifact/README.md

 ### Startup

-The base artifact provides a `start.sh` script to start the VM on unix-like systems and `start.bat` for Windows.
+The base artifact provides a `qemu/start.sh` script to start the VM on unix-like systems and `qemu/start.bat` for Windows.
 Running this script will open a graphical console on the host machine, and create a virtualized network interface.
 On Linux you may need to run with `sudo` to start the VM.
-If the VM does not start then check `Debugging.md`
+If the VM does not start then check `qemu/Debugging.md`

 Once the VM has started you can login to the guest system from the host.
 Whenever you are asked for a password, the answer is `password`.
 The default